 Length and Time Phasing of Assistance

 The length of time for which support is requested should be consistent with the nature and complexity of the proposed research.
 It is preferred that proposals submitted cover a three year period with each year proposed as a severable unit.
 The maximum period acceptable for a research proposal is five years.
-See the following for information on how assistance is awarded/released: Awards are funded incrementally.
+Funds are normally provided in individual grants according to a quarterly schedule of payments.

 Post Assistance Requirements